HiteshCodesl/read-me/README.md

 # read-me
  simple repo created
-this is created by hitesh
+this is created by hitesh (author) this is demo file